obalderes/Stuymazon/README.md

 <b>Stuymazon</b>

-We will be making a site for buying and selling items for Stuyvesant students.
-Users can either put things up for sale or put up offers to purchase things instead.
+Welcome to STUYMAZON the buying and selling site for the Stuyvesant community.
+Users can choose to either put things up for sale or put up offers to purchase things instead.

-There will be an option to set up exchanges as well, and users can use maps to choose where in the school to meet to complete the trade.
+<--There will be an option to set up exchanges as well, and users can use maps to choose where in the school to meet to complete the trade.
+--!>
 Members:
 <br>
 <li>Dexter Tong</li>